micku7zu/QuickCursor/FAQ.md

 <br/><br/>

-## 3. The application is stopped after some time
+## 3. The application stops after some time

 Some manufacturers (Xiaomi, Huawei, Samsung and others) are stopping background apps (like Quick Cursor) even when the user doesn't want this.